-Mettenberger, then a redshirt freshman, was competing with Murray for the starting quarterback job in the spring of 2010, and it was a tight race.
-Not long after the conclusion of spring practice, though, Mettenberger was dismissed following a spring break incident at a South Georgia bar with a female.
+Mettenberger, then a redshirt freshman, was competing with Murray for the starting quarterback job in spring of 2010, and it was a tight race.
+Not long after the conclusion of spring practice, though, Mettenberger was dismissed after a spring break incident at a South Georgia bar with a woman.
 Mettenberger pleaded guilty to two counts of misdemeanor sexual battery and received probation under the state of Georgia's first offender act.
 He spent a season at Butler (Kan.)
 Community College before landing at LSU.

 "I'm happy for them that they landed in a good place and are getting an opportunity to do what they hoped and dreamed about doing coming out of high school," said Georgia coach Mark Richt, who will face both Mettenberger and Marshall later this season.